fbpx

 About Us

-SPCA Westchester is one of the oldest humane societies in the United States.
+SPCA Westchester is one of the oldest humane societies in the Unites States.
 It was founded in 1883 by Ossining resident Mary Dusenberry after she observed horses being abused as they delivered heavy loads of coal.
-Together with caring friends, Mrs. Dusenberry obtained land on which to build the Society’s first home and established a fund to be used to prevent cruelty to animals.
+Together with caring friends, Mrs. Dusenberry obtained land in Briarcliff Manor on which to build the Society’s first home and established a fund to be used to prevent cruelty to animals.

 In 2021 we proudly opened the doors to our new, 27,000-square-foot Animal Rescue Center.
 Our former buildings hadn’t been updated since the 1950’s and were cracked and crumbling.
-Thanks to our generous supporters, who made this dream a reality, our modern home can now accommodate even more animals.
-This will allow us to expand our rescue programs and services, making a huge impact on Westchester County animals and beyond!
+Our modern home accommodates more orphaned dogs and cats in need, making a huge impact on Westchester County animals and beyond!

 The SPCA provides a safe haven for abandoned and abused animals in need of rescue, veterinary care, enrichment, and love while they await adoption.
 We accept lost and abandoned dogs and cats through local municipal contracts, owner surrenders, abused and neglected animals rescued by the SPCA’s Humane Law Enforcement Unit and at-risk animals from overcrowded and high-kill shelters.